sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 #### Response Payload
 [TBD] Information Elements

-- list of topics to subscribe
+- a list of topics to which the receiver should subscribe

 #### Response Processing
 Once the component has received the response to its capability advertisement, it should subscribe to the Orchestrator-provided topics.